The Mouth-Body Connection

-If you are diagnosed with respiratory disease or periodontal disease, it is possible Dr. Noraian will work with your physician to plan how to best treat both conditions and eliminate further complications.
+If you are diagnosed with respiratory disease or periodontal disease, it is possible that Dr. Noraian will work with your physician to plan how to best treat both conditions and eliminate further complications.

 Osteoporosis, Aging and Periodontal Disease

 For a long time, osteoporosis was a condition affecting mostly women.
 Today, more and more men have symptoms of this potentially debilitating affliction, characterized by the thinning of bone tissue and loss of bone density.
 Think of your body as a series of chemical reactions, some that build up your body and some that break down your body.
 Osteoporosis occurs when the body fails to form enough new bone, or when the body absorbs too much old bone.
-The leading cause of osteoporosis is a drop in estrogen in menopausal women, or a drop in testosterone among men.
+The leading cause of osteoporosis is a drop in estrogen levels in menopausal women or a drop in testosterone levels among men.
 People who suffer from osteoporosis must take extra care in daily activities, as they are at increased risk for bone fractures.
-Elderly patients have challenges surviving bone fractures late in life due to poor healing from osteoporosis.
+Elderly people have challenges surviving bone fractures late in life due to poor healing from osteoporosis.

-Health professionals have studied the two diseases for possible connections because periodontal disease contributes to bone loss.
-Research found that women with periodontal bacteria in their mouths were more likely to have bone loss in the oral cavity and jaw, which can lead to tooth loss.
+Health professionals have studied the two diseases for possible connections since periodontal disease contributes to bone loss.
+The research found that women with periodontal bacteria in their mouths were more likely to have bone loss in the oral cavity and jaw, which can lead to tooth loss.
 Studies conducted over a period of 10 years also discovered that osteoporosis patients could significantly reduce tooth loss by controlling periodontal disease.
 Furthermore, this research showed that post-menopausal women who suffer from osteoporosis are 86 percent more likely to develop periodontal disease.